cloudflare/cloudflare-docs/content/cloudflare-for-platforms/cloudflare-for-saas/domain-support/remove-custom-hostnames.md

 If they update their [`CNAME` record](/cloudflare-for-platforms/cloudflare-for-saas/start/getting-started/#step-3--have-customer-create-cname-record) so that it no longer points to your `CNAME` target:

-- The domain's traffic will note route through your custom hostname.
+- The domain's traffic will not route through your custom hostname.
 - The custom hostname will enter into a **Moved** state.

 If the custom hostname is in a **Moved** state for 7 days, it will be automatically deleted.